xyproto/aget/README.md

 Possibly the fastest way to download and extract a source package from AUR.

+Downloads from AUR4 if the package name ends with ".git".

 Aurtic is written in Go and intended for use on Arch Linux.